okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/federated-claims/main/index.md

 #### What you need

 * [Okta Developer Edition organization](https://developer.okta.com/signup)
 * The Identity Governance feature enabled for your org.
-Contact [Okta Support](https://support.okta.com) to enables this feature.
+Contact [Okta Support](https://support.okta.com) to enable this feature.
-* The Federated Claim Generation feature enabled for your org.
-To enable this feature, go to **Settings** > **Features**, locate the Federated Claim Generation feature and enable.
+* The Federated Claim Generation Layer feature enabled for your org.
+To enable this feature, go to **Settings** > **Features**, locate the Federated Claim Generation Layer feature and enable.
 * An existing <SAML or OIDC> app
 * A test user assigned to the <app>